addiscent/iplog-to-sql-table/README.md

                      parsed/validated IP records, (optional)\n"
              maxl=   Maximum number of lines to
                      read from IP log file, (optional)
-              pbrk   No argument.
-Causes exit if a parse or validation error is encountered, (optional)
+              pbrk   No Argument.
+Causes  exit if a parse error is encountered, (optional)
-              ibrk   No argument.
+              ibrk   No Argument.
 Causes exit if an insertion error is encountered, (optional)
-           maxverb   No argument.
+           maxverb   No Argument.
 Enables all tracing echo, (optional)

     IMPORTANT - The use of the "insert" option is REQUIRED if you wish records to be inserted into the SQL database.
 By default, the "insert" option is NOT SET.
 This gives the behavior of making the program "safe" to use for examination of success/fail rates of IP log parsing and validation errors, without commtting records to the SQL database.
-If this fail-safe was not the default behavior, a user could unintentionally append records to the database, thereby contaminating it with duplicate records.
-Forcing the user to specify the "insert" option prevents unintentional record insertion.

     The "maxl" and "maxverb" options typically are not used in production, they are provided as a convenience for testing and debugging.